 California artist Lorelle Avonne Miller expresses a lifetime of developed technique and personal investigation in her works that comprise oils, pastel, marble sculpture, and other mediums.
 Evidenced in her artwork is a unique sensitivity for mood and emotion, which offer a glance into the deeper wells of her experience.Ms.
 Miller shares her visions of natural beauty and the intensity of the human experience through her paintings and sculpture.
 She utilizes a broad yet finely tuned spectrum of media, each of which contributes to her expression in visual art.
 Her subject matter has been generally figurative throughout most of her career, but expressed within it is a deep-seated passion for nature.
 The extraordinary challenges of landscape and plein-air painting have fed her continuing hunger to grow as an artist and a painter.

-Ms. Miller is presently teaching teachers the correlation between art and science for the ESCAPE program sponsored by UCI, Segerstroms Performing Art Center and the Orange County Department of Education.
+Ms. Miller has taught teachers the correlation between art and science for the ESCAPE program sponsored by UCI, Segerstroms Performing Art Center and the Orange County Department of Education.
+She also has been a teaching artist in residence for Arts Teach through Segerstroms Persforming Art Center for several years.
 She has been involved with teaching fine arts classes for College of the Canyons for 15 years and taught plein air painting workshops for Ventura College.
 She has also taught in the Saugus School District and was an instructor at SCV-Arts in Santa Clarita for 10 years as well.
 She has also served as chairman and vice chairman of the Arts Advisory Board for the City of Santa Clarita.
 She presently gives private instruction in painting and continues to teach street painting nationally and internationally.